-The courses must be current at the time of Fellowship award.
+At the point of obtaining Fellowship these courses must be current at the time of Fellowship award.

-3.7 Professional development activities required until Fellowship is obtained
+3.7.
+Professional development activities required until Fellowship is obtained

-In order to comply with MCNZ recertification requirements, registrars who have put their training programme on hold, or who have completed either the academic or the clinical component of training, but who have not yet completed the other requirements, must complete the following professional development activities until Fellowship is obtained:
+In order to comply with MCNZ recertification requirements, registrars who have put their training programme 'on hold', or who have completed either the academic or the clinical component of training, but who have not yet completed the other requirements, must complete all of the following professional development activities until either Fellowship is obtained or they return to the programme (i.e. no longer 'on hold')

-- Professional development plan one per year, to be reviewed and agreed to by the Education Facilitator - Audit of medical practice one per year - Attend peer review of at least 10 hours per year - Complete at least 15 hours of continuing medical education per year - Complete at least one hour per year of activities aimed at developing cultural competence - Complete multisource colleague feedback once every three years - Maintain a collegial relationship with an appropriate vocationally registered rural hospital medicine practitioner, comprising a minimum of four meetings with a minimum of eight hours of interaction per year.
+- Development and implementation of a professional development plan one per year, to be reviewed and agreed to by the Education Facilitator - Audit of medical practice one per year - Peer review meeting attendance of at least 10 hours per year - At least 15 hours of continuing medical education per year - At least one hour per year of activities aimed at developing cultural competence - Multisource colleague feedback once every three years - Maintenance of a collegial relationship with an appropriate vocationally registered rural hospital medicine practitioner, comprising a minimum of four meetings with a minimum of eight hours of interaction per year.